Zimmer 483

-Zimmer 483 ("Room 483") is the second studio album by the German rock band Tokio Hotel.
+Zimmer 483 ("Room 483") is the second studio album by the German pop rock band Tokio Hotel.
 It was released in Germany on 23 February 2007.
 The album yielded four singles including "Übers Ende der Welt", "Spring nicht" and "An deiner Seite (Ich bin da)".
 In contrast to other Tokio Hotel releases Zimmer 483 has proven to be the most reliable when it comes to sales, with over 375,000 copies sold in just two months.
 It has been certified platinum in Austria.
 The album was initially released in a Digipak case with a bonus DVD including the promotional video for "Übers Ende der Welt", special Making-Of the video feature, Interview, and Photo gallery.

 Track listing

 Credits adapted from the liner notes of Zimmer 483.

+All tracks are produced by Patrick Benzner, Dave Roth, Peter Hoffmann and David Jost, except where noted.